abhiramasonny/jaithon/README.md

 - Comments: You can add comments using the # symbol.
 Commented lines are displayed in green.
 <br>

-**Note:** Strings arnt supported in any part of this language yet, including the print statement.
+**Note:** Strings are not supported in any part of this language yet, including the print statement.
 *yes you cant do a helloworld in this language*